 In September 2006, the FASB issued Statement 157, Fair Value Measurement ("Statement 157").
 Statement 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles and establishes a hierarchy that categorizes and prioritizes the sources to be used to estimate fair value.
 Statement 157 also expands financial statement disclosures about fair value measurements.
-On February 6, 2008, the FASB issued FASB Staff Position (FSP) 157-b which delays the effective date of Statement 157 for one year for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
-Statement 157 and FSP 157-b are effective for financial statement of fair value used when evaluating goodwill, other intangible assets and other long-lived assets for impairment and valuing asset retirement obligations and liabilities for exit or disposal activities.
+On February 6, 2008, the FASB Staff Position (FSP) 157-b which delays the effective date of Statement 157 for one year for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
+Statement 157 and FSP 157-b are effective for financial statements issued for fiscal years beginning after November 15, 2007.
+We have elected a partial deferral of Statement 157 under the provisions of FSP 157-b related to the measurement of fair value used when evaluating goodwill, other intangible assets and other long-lived assets for impairment and valuing asset retirement obligations and liabilities for exit or disposal activities.
 The impact of partially adopting Statement 157 effective January 1, 2008 is not expected to be material to our consolidated financial statements.